k98kurz/hacknwa-2024/slides.md

 - Probabilistic settlement mechanism: accumulation of reinforcing proofs-of-work reduces likelihood of successful rewrite
 - Hashcash: difficulty defined as preceding null bits in a hash function output
-- Invented by Adam Beck to fix email spam, then used by Satoshi in Bitcoin for consensus
+- Invented by Adam Back to fix email spam, then used by Satoshi in Bitcoin for consensus

 # Presenter Notes